Search and rescue dog: Cadaver dogs

-Human remain detection dog's (HRDD's) or "cadaver dogs" are specially trained search and recuse canines used to detect the scent of buried or concealed deceased human remains, body parts and biological fluids.
-In Croatia such dogs have been used to find burial sites almost 3000 years old.
-More recently, HRDD's have been used in Canada and the United States to locate unmarked graves of Indeginous children around former residential school cites.
-Police, death investigators and anthropologists may work closely with cadaver dogs and their handlers.
+In Croatia, such dogs have been used to find burial sites almost 3000 years old.
+More recently, HRDD's have been used in Canada and the United States to locate unmarked graves of Indigenous children around former residential school sites.
+Law enforcement, medical examiners and anthropologists often work closely with cadaver dogs and their handlers, to coordinate searches and evidence and/or body recovery.